mxcube/ui-api/README.md

 There are two types of functions those that are to be called directly by the client (UI) refereed to as __API functions__ and __signla handlers__ that are called by the underlying signal handling system.

-The architecture is of client/server nature which means that some data structures are exchanged between client (UI) and server, its thus important that those data structures are easily serializable.
+The architecture is of client/server nature which means that some data structures are exchanged between client (UI) and server, its thus important that those data structures are easily serializable (to atleast JSON format).

 A basic framework that provides access to the underlying control layer and for sending asynchronous data is assumed to exist, if needed.
 The control layer is accessed through a object called __"beamline"__ the mechanism for sending asynchronous data is referred to as __"async.emit"__.